ZMI PowerPack Aura 20K USB-C - A budget friendly 20,000mAh USB-C PD power bank

 If you plan to charge overnight none of this should be a problem.
 The power bank will be back at 100% before you wake up.
-But if you need to top off mid day be away of its limitations.
+But if you need to top off mid-day be away from its limitations.

 - Input: USB-C, Output: USB-A

 In any configuration, the output is limited to 5V/1A (5W).
 That’s enough to charge a phone or small device overnight.
 But nowhere near the fast charging offered when the portable charger is only plugged into one device.
 Input is also limited to 5V, so no fast charging for the power bank either.